submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Fixed an issue which resulted in stale remote endpoint entries in the `RouteAgent` resource causing erroneous failures reported from `subctl diagnose`.
 * Fixed an issue with Service Discovery that caused duplicate `EndpointSlice` resources to be created.
+* Fixed an issue introduced in OCP 4.18 where OVN-K SNAT would overwrite the source IP of packets on reaching the destination cluster.

 ## v0.20.0 (March 3, 2025)